sofia5/beer-lovers-codetest/README.md

 - Add filters, e.g. type of beer (lager, ale, other), date first brewed
 - Fetching data too often (still learning how to best use hooks)
 - Caching / temporarily storing the data since it's likely not to change too often
+- Make a nicer error page
+- Retain the filter when going back from BeerDetails to BeerList

 Note: This project was built with some lack of React experience, so it can probably be better structured and use React features more efficiently.